lapwat/secure-open/README.md

 URL | curl | url
 Text | leafpad | txt

+Unknown extensions will be opened as text files.

 Do not hesitate to ask for support for more file types or extensions.

-Unknown extensions will be opened as text files.

 .url files should contain a list of URLs.
 If double clicked, all URLs will be downloaded into `/app/data/` folder.

 ## Setup

-### Download image from Docker Hub
+### Clone the repository

 ```
 git clone https://github.com/lapwat/secure-open